home-assistant/home-assistant.io/source/_components/sensor.speedtest.markdown

 ## {% linkable_title Notes %}

 - When running on Raspberry Pi, just note that the maximum speed is limited by its 100 Mbit/s LAN adapter.
-- Entries under `monitored_conditions` only control what entities are available under home-assistant, it does not disable the condition from running.
+- Entries under `monitored_conditions` only control what entities are available in Home Assistant, it does not disable the condition from running.
-- If ran frequently, this component has the capability of using a very large amount of data.
-Frequent updates should be avoided on bandwidth capped connections.
+- If ran frequently, this component has the ability to use a considerable amount of data.
+Frequent updates should be avoided on bandwidth-capped connections.
-- While running, network usage is fully utilized.
-This may have a negative affect on other devices in use the network such as gaming consoles or streaming boxes.
+- While running, your network capacity is fully utilized.
+This may have a negative effect on other devices in use the network such as gaming consoles or streaming boxes.